The Easiest Way To Make A Resin Diorama

 mixing resin with wooden stirrer

-Step 2: Add to the ornament
+Step 2: Add to half of the ornament

 After mixing the colors, pour several layers of each color into the ornament.
 I try to use only a bit of white as an accent color.
 Once all the resin is in the ornament, you can use a pipette or craft stick to move the resin around a bit to create a more realistic effect of the water for your diorama.